Skip to main content

 Delivery style

-This design thinking course will be delivered as an interactive workshop consisting of an instructor-led lecture, group and individual activities.
+This short course will be delivered as an interactive workshop consisting of an instructor-led lecture, group and individual activities.
 This training approach allows participants to work through concepts introduced by the trainer in an application-focused teaching environment.
 Participants will challenge their understanding of the concepts and consider their application once back in their individual workplace.

 Our face-to-face courses are delivered on UTS campus.
 Location details and teaching materials will be made available to participants prior to the course.